Business problem hub

 How do I know what problem to fix first?

-Start with the problem that keeps creating the most repeat work, wasted money, delayed decisions, or owner involvement.
+Start with the problem that keeps creating the most repeat work, wasted money, delayed decisions, owner involvement, or buyer hesitation.

 Why do business problems keep coming back?